tobias-neubert/k8s-training/README.md

 Depending on the time of day you may receive ```Good day``` or ```Good evening```.

 ## (m)TLS
+We will use TLS from the beginning.
+So lets enable it next.
 Enabling TLS in Kubernetes means

 1. using TLS in between services inside the cluster and
 2. using TLS at the ingress for communicating securely with a client outside the cluster